Minnesota Medical Malpractice Summary

 More Information About Medical Malpractice Cases Which Lead to Wrongful Death

-Pursuant to Minnesota Statute 573.01, most claims related to a medical malpractice cases dies with the patient unless it is a factor in their death.
+Pursuant to Minnesota Statute 573.01, most claims related to a personal injury case dies with the patient unless it is a factor in their death.
 The statute states: A cause of action arising out of an injury to the person dies with the person of the party in whose favor it exists, except as provided in section 573.02.
 All other causes of action by one against another, whether arising on contract or not, survive to the personal representatives of the former and against those of the latter.

 In cases where someone dies from reasons unrelated to the medical malpratice claims for the special damages (usually medical bills) related to the alleged malpractice injuries under Minnesota Statute 573.02.